|

 DIAMANDA:

-Feminine variant of English unisex Diamond,
+Feminine variant spelling of English unisex Diamond,

 meaning "diamond."